AIBluefisher/GraphOptim/README.md

 ### 2.2 Ceres Solver

 Ceres currently is used for stable conversions between different rotation representations.
-I'm managing to remove this dependency.
+I'm managing on removing this dependency.

 ```sh
 sudo apt-get install libatlas-base-dev libsuitesparse-dev